 The highway is modern, fast, and never too crowded.
 It takes three hours to reach Zadar from Zagreb, and just over four hours to reach Split from Zagreb.
 The highway from Zagreb to Zadar costs 120 Kn, and to Split 175 Kn.

 Recommended reading: Driving in Croatia

-Major airports in the region are Split Airport, and Zadar Airport.
+Major airports in the region are Split Airport and Zadar Airport.
 There are many international flights from all over Europe flying into and out of Split and Zadar Airport from April through September.
-Split Airport also has a year around direct flights from and to Rome, Frankfurt, Cologne, Stuttgart, Munich, and Zagreb.
-Zadar and Split airport also get loads of low cost carriers flying in and out.
+Split Airport also has direct flights from and to Rome, Frankfurt, Cologne, Stuttgart, Munich, and Zagreb year-round.
+Zadar and Split airport also get loads of low-cost carriers flying in and out.
 Once, there you can either rent a car or jump on the buses.

 You can also easily reach Dalmatia by bus.
-Bus network in Croatia is really extensive.
+The bus network in Croatia is really extensive.
 Buses are modern, reliable, and frequent.
-A one-way bus ticket from Zagreb to Split costs around 125 kn, and to Zadar around 110 kn.
+A one-way bus ticket from Zagreb to Split costs around 125 Kn, and to Zadar around 110 Kn.

 There are also a couple of international ferry lines from Ancona in Italy to Zadar and Split in Croatia.
-Expect to pay 300 to 415 kn per passenger (depending on season), and an additional 400 kn to 520 kn for a car.
+Expect to pay 300 to 415 Kn per passenger (depending on the season), and an additional 400 Kn to 520 Kn for a car.

 Recommended reading: Getting to Croatia

 Traveling around Dalmatia